-Trellis is the University of Arizona's Constituent Relationship Management program created to optimize university relationships through technology and data integration.
+Trellis is the University of Arizona's Constituent Relationship Management program created to optimize university relationships through technology and data.

 Today, the university's vital information about stakeholders is dispersed across a variety of software platforms and spreadsheets, making it hard to access data and collaborate with university partners.
-This approach prevents the UA from achieving a complete view of the people and organizations we interact with.
+This approach prevents Arizona from achieving a complete view of the people and organizations we interact with.

 Implementing a CRM strategy will connect our university like never before.
-By bringing information and data together in a single, comprehensive view for every UA stakeholder, the university can provide more meaningful and personalized interactions.
-Trellis CRM takes an outside-in perspective to understanding how people view their relationship with the UA and how they engage with us.
+By bringing information and data together in a single, comprehensive view for every Arizona stakeholder, the university can provide more meaningful and personalized interactions.
+Trellis CRM takes an outside-in perspective to understanding how people view their relationship with the university and how they engage with us.

-The program is part of pillar 5 of the UA Strategic Plan, and one of several key initiatives that will enable the university to achieve the aspirations in the plan.
+The program is part of pillar 5 of the Arizona Strategic Plan, and one of several key initiatives that will enable the university to achieve the aspirations in the plan.

 Initiative 5.2A2 of the UA Strategic Plan